Heterodox Libraries Symposium

 Call for Proposals: Lightning Talks / Papers

-Heterodox Libraries (HxLibraries) seeks proposals for lightning talks / papers for our FREE virtual spring 2026 symposium, HUMAN AUTHORSHIP.
+Heterodox Libraries (HxLibraries) seeks proposals for ‘spark’ (lightning) talks / papers for our FREE virtual spring 2026 symposium, HUMAN AUTHORSHIP.
+Proposals are accepted via Google Forms now through Friday, February 20th.

 • Human creativity and creative works